gerardpc/python-course/docs/programming/python_libraries/pyspark.md

 When the schema is omitted, PySpark infers the corresponding schema by taking a sample from the data.

-Firstly, we can create a PySpark DataFrame from a list of rows
+We can create a PySpark DataFrame from a list of rows:

 ```python
 from datetime import datetime, date